 The City of Morgantown is working hard to turn around the recycling rates in the city.
-Its goal is to change the 80%-20% trash to recycling ratio around to 80% recycling, 20% trash, and has implemented a new Clean Community Concept to get the job done.
+Its goal is to change the 80%-20% trash to recycling ratio around to 80% recycling, 20% trash, and uses the Clean Community Concept to get the job done.

 Read about the Clean Community Concept and what changes are on the way for Morgantown in late 2012 and early 2013.